ShubhankarPuntambekar/ShubhankarPuntambekar/README.md

-- 👋 Hi, I’m @ShubhankarPuntambekar
+- 👋 Hi, I’m @ShubhankarPuntambekar having a 2.5 years of experience in Asp.net core
-- 👀 I’m interested currently in frontend development entry level jobs
+- 👀 I’m interested currently in fullsatck development jobs
-- 🌱 I’m currently improving my frontend website development skills
+- 🌱 I’m currently improving my fullstack website development skills
-- 💞️ I’m looking to collaborate on any vanilla javascript or react js project
 - 📫 How to reach me message me on linkedin - www.linkedin.com/in/
 pShubhankar